Mappstack/docs/app-integration/api-integration.md

 ## Step 2.
 Handle the magic-link redirect

-After the user clicks the sign-in link, Stackure redirects them to your app's registered URL with a `session_token` query parameter.
+After the user clicks the sign-in link, Stackure redirects the user to your app’s registered URL (configured during app registration) with a `session_token` query parameter.

 ```
 https://myapp.com?session_token=abc123...